Chrisman seeks first elected term

 “There’s only like 15 unoccupied spaces other than the lots that have had houses demolished,” Chrisman said.
 “If you have no place for people to move into, how do you bring more people to Butler?”

-She also believes Butler needs to look into ways to utilize solar power, noting the City Council heard a presentation on the matter earlier this year.
+She also believes Butler needs to look into ways to use solar power, noting the City Council heard a presentation on the topic earlier this year.

 “I want to leave my children, grandchildren and great-grandchildren a better world,” she said.